grantbow/fit/README.md

           writes fields as tag_key_value format (true)
           rather than .../tag_Key_value.
           fields in both forms are read automatically.
+    * GithubPersonalAccessToken: string
+          Default is empty.
+          Set one at github.com/settings/tokens
+          for import of private projects that need authentication

 The bug implementation of FIT ([FIT.md](FIT.md)) is (almost) the simplest issue system that can still work.
 It differs from other distributed, versioned, filesystem issue